filipe-m-almeida/gsheetcryptotracker/README.md

 * Deploy the script to a Google Sheet you own
 * Create a Config tab
- * Add the networks you want to support alongside your API keys
+ * Add the networks you want to support alongside your API keys as shown in [Example Config tab settings](#example-config-tab-settings)
  * use `=ImportERC20(address)` in a cell.
 It will import all your transactions

 ## Optional